Navimark/PagedScrollView/README.md

-#PagedScrollView
+###About
+This scrollView usually performs as a header ad view, the features shows below,

-1.auto silde scrollview
+- auto silde scrollview

-2.manual timer control
+- manual timer control

-3.module-designed

-###
+- module-designed

+###How to use
+- using CocoaPods with

+	pod 'AutoSlideScrollView'

+- copy the 'AutoSlideScrollView' folder into your project

+###Additional
-it's warm welcome for a bug report or a pull request.
+It's warm welcome for a bug report or a pull request!